Build

 Setting Up Your ReactJS Text Editor

 Now that our project is ready, we can code our collaborative text editor.
 Remember, our main goal is to create a platform where multiple users can work together, simultaneously.
-To kick things off, we've to import necessary Lexical components.
+To kick things off, we've to import necessary lexical components (including word & grammatical classes).
 These components, specifically the plugins, the composer, and YJS (our CRDT), facilitate real-time collaborative editing.

 Styling Your Editor and Adding Lexical Features